SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision: Experiments

 \subsection{Speedup of SAMP}

 For our kernel-fusion improvements, we also make a latency benchmark comparison for fully floating-point and fixed-point, including Fully-FP32, Fully-FP16 and Fully-INT8.
 As shown in Figure~\ref{fig:samp_speedup}, SAMP floating-point Encoder achieves higher speedups than PyTorch and FasterTransformer in common batch size and length of sequence respectively.
 These histogram tables show that SAMP-FP32 achieves up to 1.5x speedup compared with PyTorch and 1.1x compared with FasterTransformer, and SAMP-FP16 achieves up to 2x speedup compared with PyTorch and 1.15x compared with FasterTransformer-FP16.
 Meanwhile, SAMP-Fully-INT8 achieves up to 1.1x speedup compared with FasterTransformer-INT8 in common application scenarios.
-This comparison demonstrate that SAMP has been optimized to a new inference tool with faster speed for Transformer-based Encoder.
+These comparisons demonstrate that SAMP has been optimized as a new inference tool with faster floating-point and fixed-point computations for Transformer-based Encoder.